 YouTube Videos for Teaching Phonics Skills

 I don’t know about you, but my 21st century learners are typically engaged and motivated by videos!
-That’s why I’ve taken the time to collect and list YouTube videos for TONS of phonics skills.
+So that’s why I’ve taken the time to collect and list YouTube videos for TONS of phonics skills.
 You can find them all here!